aliyevhuseyn6/aliyevhuseyn6/README.md

 Kindly invite you to visit my portfolio projects.
 Thanks for your time and consideration!

+- 📫 How to reach me: You can reach me at: [aliyevhuseyn6@gmail.com]

 Skills: SQL / Python / R / MS Excel / Power BI / Tableau